Master’s in Communication in Ohio

 CLEVELAND STATE UNIVERSITY

-Cleveland State University offers a Master of Arts in Communication program in an on-campus format.
+Cleveland State University offers a Masters in Communication Disorders program in an on-campus format.

 What Does It Cost?: Graduate level tuition for the 2018-2019 academic year is $4,909 per semester for Ohio residents based on a course load of 9 credits per semester, and $9,261 per semester for non-residents.